NBA Rumors: Kevin Love-To-Dallas Trade Could Make Mavericks ‘Title Contender’ In 2019-20 Season

 After months of insisting that they have no intention of moving him, rumors are currently circulating that the Cleveland Cavaliers are finally ready to listen to trade offers for All-Star power forward Kevin Love.
-Several NBA teams who are in dire need of additional star power are expected to express a strong interest in acquiring Love before the 2020 February NBA trade deadline, including the Dallas Mavericks.
+Several NBA teams who are in dire need of additional star power are expected to express a strong interest in acquiring Love before the 2020 February NBA trade deadline, and that includes the Dallas Mavericks.

 Luka Doncic and the Mavericks are currently establishing a very impressive performance in the 2019-20 NBA season, sitting in the No. 3 spot in the Western Conference with a 17-8 record.
 However, despite their strong start, the Mavericks aren’t still considered on the same level as Western Conference powerhouse teams like the Los Angeles Clippers and the Los Angeles Lakers.
 According to Brad Botkin of CBS Sports, the Mavericks could change the narrative by trading for a player of Love’s caliber before the 2020 February NBA trade deadline.